Contributed By Rajah & Tann Singapore LLP

 In a Singapore-seated arbitration, the tribunal has the power to determine the admissibility, relevance, materiality and weight of any evidence (Article 19, Model Law, First Schedule, IAA, Section 23(3), AA).
 The SIAC Rules further provide that the tribunal is "not required to apply the rules of evidence of any applicable law" (rule 19.2, SIAC).

-The court has the power to issue subpoenas to witnesses within the jurisdiction to testify or produce documents at arbitral proceedings (Section 30, AA and Section 13, IAA).
+The court has the power to issue subpoenas to witnesses within the jurisdiction to testify or produce documents at arbitration proceedings (Section 30, AA and Section 13, IAA).

-There is a difference between parties and non-parties: curial assistance is required for the latter because arbitrators derive their jurisdiction only from the agreement of parties.
+The difference between parties and non-parties is that curial assistance is required for the latter because arbitrators derive their jurisdiction only from the agreement of parties.

 Neither the AA nor the IAA imposes a statutory duty of confidentiality on the parties or the arbitral tribunal.
 Singapore courts have, however, ruled that there is an implied duty on the parties and the arbitrator not to disclose confidential information obtained in arbitration proceedings or use them for any purpose other than the dispute in which they are obtained (Myanmar Yaung Chi Oo Co Limited v Win Nu 2 SLR 547 at and International Coal Pte Ltd v Kristle Trading Ltd & Anor 1 SLR (R) 945 at ).
 In that regard, a party may apply to the Singapore High Court to seal court documents in court proceedings in order to preserve the confidentiality of a related arbitration (Section 22, IAA).